solana-foundation/developer-content/content/courses/native-onchain-development/deserialize-custom-data-frontend.md

 In addition to deriving addresses, you can fetch all accounts created by a program using `connection.getProgramAccounts(programId)`.
-This returns an array of objects where each object has `pubkey` property representing the public key of the account and an `account` property of type `AccountInfo`.
+This returns an array of objects where each object has a `pubkey` property representing the public key of the account and an `account` property of type `AccountInfo`.
 You can use the `account` property to get the account data.